-The decrease in expenses related to nemvaleukin in the three months ended September 30, 2023 as compared to the three months ended September 30, 2022 was primarily due to decreased spend on the ARTISTRY-2 and ARTISTRY-1 trials as activities related to these trials wind down, partially offset by increased spend on the ARTISTRY-7 trial.
-The decrease in employee-related expense was primarily related to a reduction in the headcount attributable to Mural.
+The decrease in R&D expenses related to nemvaleukin in the three months ended September 30, 2023 March 31, 2024 as compared to the three months ended September 30, 2022 March 31, 2023 was primarily due to decreased headcount compared to the headcount allocated to us by the Former Parent prior to the Separation, decreased spend on the ARTISTRY-2 ARTISTRY-1 and ARTISTRY-1 ARTISTRY-2 trials as activities related to these the ARTISTRY-1 and ARTISTRY-2 trials wind wound down in 2023, and decreased manufacturing spend on other programs.
+These decreases were partially offset by increased spend on the ARTISTRY-7 trial.
+The decrease in employee-related expense was primarily trial related to a reduction in the headcount attributable to Mural, increased enrollment and associated clinical trial expenses.